 - Official School Records - The successful freshman applicant will demonstrate his or her potential for success by completing a College Preparatory Curriculum with a cumulative average of 2.0 on the defined preparatory courses.
 For more information see the College Preparatory Curriculum.
 Official school records, including official high school and college transcripts, must be translated into English prior to being sent to the Admissions Office.
-All transcripts issued by colleges not located in the U.S. must be sent to a third party evaluation company.
+All transcripts issued by high schools and colleges not located in the U.S. must be sent to a third party evaluation company.

 - Official Test of English as a Foreign Language (TOEFL) scores- Test of English as a Foreign Language (TOEFL) scores (550 on the standard, 213 on the computer-based version or 77 on the internet based TOEFL).
 This test is required for all international students except those whose native

 language is English.

 - The following countries are exempt from the TOEFL requirement:

 - American Samoa

 - Canada (note: Quebec students must take the TOEFL)